 As data analysts progress in their careers, they often experience steady wage growth.
-Senior data analysts, for example, earn an average base salary just below $100,000.
-That’s nearly $20,000 over base salaries for entry-level analytics positions.
+Senior data analysts, for example, earn an average base salary just below 20,000 over base salaries for entry-level analytics positions.

 Here are the base salaries of a data analyst grouped into 6 seniority categories:

 Seniority can increase the pay of a Data Analyst.
 Here are the base salaries of a Data Analyst grouped into 6 seniority categories.

 An undergraduate degree in math, statistics, or business is usually a prerequisite for internships and entry-level positions in data analytics.
 Increasingly, however, advanced degrees, such as a master’s in data analytics, are becoming necessary to climb the career ladder in analytics and earn mid- and senior-level wages.